 Pros: Portable and made entirely of metal.
 Suitable for all DSLRs with a load capacity of seven pounds.

-Package includes stabilizer, release plate, six weights, and a carrying bag.
-Very solid construction, comfortable handle, and well-marked base plate.
+The package includes the stabilizer, a release plate, six weights, and a carrying bag.
+It has an excellent construction, a comfortable handle, and a well-marked base plate.

 Additionally, the handle is not movable (similar to the RALENO).
 Occasionally it will come in contact with the base plate if you’re not careful.
-It can also be challenging to get a perfect balance, so practice is required.
+Getting a perfect balance can also be challenging, so practice is required.

 Description: The Sutefoto is a sturdy and robust stabilizer at a very low price point.
 It can take a hit and can hold cameras up to seven pounds.

-With time and practice, it can get you a smooth and balanced shot, though care must be taken not to bump the baseplate.
+It can get you a smooth and balanced shot with time and practice, though care must be taken not to bump the baseplate.

 Check the current price on Amazon: Sutefoto Portable S-60